jaybonci/perlmonks/UNIFICATION_PLAN.md

 1. Both use MySQL in production (reference SQLite dump provided for dev bootstrapping)
 2. PerlMonks has additional tables: `approval`, `polls`, `pollvote`, `traffic_stats`, `tomb`, `considernodes`
 3. E2 has migrated database-stored code to filesystem (`Everything::Delegation::*`)
-4. E2 uses Moose-based OOP; PerlMonks is procedural
+4. E2 is transitioning to use Moose-based OOP; PerlMonks is procedural

 ### 1.2 Code Comparison